MicrosoftDocs/azure-docs/articles/app-service-logic/app-service-logic-enterprise-integration-overview.md

 	ms.date="06/29/2016"
 	ms.author="deonhe"/>

-# Enterprise integration suite (EIS)
+# Overview of the Enterprise Integration Pack

-## Overview

-## What is the enterprise integration suite?
+## What is the Enterprise Integration Pack?
-The Enterprise Integration suite is Microsoft's cloud-based solution for seamlessly enabling business-to-business (B2B) communications.
-The suite uses industry standard protocols including [AS2](./app-service-logic-enterprise-integration-as2.md), [X12](./app-service-logic-enterprise-integration-x12.md) and EDIFACT (coming soon) to exchange messages between business partners.
+The Enterprise Integration Pack is Microsoft's cloud-based solution for seamlessly enabling business-to-business (B2B) communications.
+The pack uses industry standard protocols including [AS2](./app-service-logic-enterprise-integration-as2.md), [X12](./app-service-logic-enterprise-integration-x12.md) and EDIFACT (coming soon) to exchange messages between business partners.
 Messages can be optionally secured using both encryption and digital signatures.

-The suite allows organizations that use different protocols and formats to exchange messages electronically by transforming the different formats into a format that both organizations' systems can interpret and take action on.
+The pack allows organizations that use different protocols and formats to exchange messages electronically by transforming the different formats into a format that both organizations' systems can interpret and take action on.

 If you are familiar with BizTalk Server or Microsoft Azure BizTalk Services, you'll find it easy to use the Enterprise Integration features because most of the concepts are similar.
 One major difference is that Enterprise Integration leverages integration accounts to simplify the storage and management of artifacts used in B2B communications.

-Architecturally, the Enterprise Integration suite is based on **integration accounts** that store all the artifacts that can be used to design, deploy and maintain your B2B apps.
+Architecturally, the Enterprise Integration Pack is based on **integration accounts** that store all the artifacts that can be used to design, deploy and maintain your B2B apps.
 An integration account is basically a cloud-based container where you store artifacts such as schemas, partners, certificates, maps and agreements.
 These artifacts can then be used in Logic apps to build B2B workflows.
 Before you can use the artifacts in a Logic app, you just need to link your integration account to your Logic app.
 After linking them, your Logic app will have access to the integration account's artifacts.

 ## Why should you use enterprise integration?
 - With enterprise integration, you are able to store all your artifacts in one place, which is your integration account.